Grading every Premier League team's 2024/25 season

 Aston Villa

-After such an impressive season last time out that saw them qualify for the Champions League, Villa's league form has taken a dip as a result of their European exploits, but they still have their sights firmly set on a place in Europe next season.
+After such an impressive season last time out that saw them qualify for the Champions League, Villa's league form has taken a dip as a result of their European exploits, but they have still officially qualified for Europe for a third consecutive season.

-After an excellent January window that saw them sign the likes of Marco Asensio and Marcus Rashford, Aston Villa will be confident of a strong finish to the season.
-A top-six finish could still be on the cards for the Villans, but Unai Emery's pre-season plans certainly wouldn't have included such inconsistency up to this point.
+After an excellent January window that saw them sign the likes of Marco Asensio and Marcus Rashford, Aston Villa have been formidable in the second half of the season.
+A top-five finish proved just out of reach for the Villans on the final day, but Unai Emery's pre-season plans certainly wouldn't have included such inconsistency up to this point.

 Loading...